Skip to content

 Run 3: 88.09 t/s

-I check that the PR is actually active. grep "SWA layers" source/safetensors_draft.cpp → the function is there, parsing config.json. cat /models/draft/config.jsonlayer_types: [sliding × 4, full × 1], sliding_window: 2048 — exactly what the PR expects.
+First reaction: PR #94 isn’t showing?
+I check that it’s actually active. grep "SWA layers" source/safetensors_draft.cpp → the function is there. cat /models/draft/config.jsonlayer_types: [sliding × 4, full × 1], sliding_window: 2048 — exactly what the PR expects.
+The code path runs.

 But the diagnostic log [draft] SWA layers: 4/5 (window=2048) doesn’t appear in test_dflash output.
-Either the code path runs silently, or the log goes to stderr which we don’t capture in kubectl logs (in theory we capture stdout+stderr, but unsure for daemon subprocesses spawned by server.py).
+Either the code path runs silently, or the log goes to stderr we don’t capture in kubectl logs.

 PR #94 documents a specific setup for the 106 t/s: